 In front of Sleeping Beauty Castle

 If you insist on a castle view, Disney typically allows guests to set up 3 hours prior to showtime.
 If you are not ready to commit this amount of time to saving your spot, choose another location to watch.
 You may use a blanket to reserve your space, but you may not leave the blanket unattended.
 Music will play and projections will be shown on the castle to accompany the show.
-A castle view will be coveted as this show begins because, for the first time ever, Buzz Lightyear will fly across the castle.

 If I were visiting with kids, I still wouldn’t go through the fuss of competing for a spot in this location.
 I really wouldn’t without kids, either.
 Choose it’s a small world or along the Rivers of America instead.
 Both of those options will incorporate the same projections that you would see shown onto the castle.

 Main Street might be the easiest option, as you’ll typically be able to walk up and grab a spot to stand about 20-30 minutes before the show begins.
 Music will play and projections will be shown along the store fronts, so you’ll see a peripheral view with the fireworks shooting off behind the castle.

 These graphics share approximate viewing locations.
 Cast members may alter these locations to accommodate traffic flow for the safety of park guests.